 To determine the level of achievement for each learning objective, teachers gather sufficient evidence to decide where a student is working.
-Teachers start at the first descriptor and move up, until the descriptor no longer describes the student work.
 If the student has not fulfilled all of the descriptors in a lower band but has fulfilled some in a higher band, the teachers will use their professional judgment in determining the descriptor that best fits the student's performance.
 The achievement levels accurately reflect what students can do.
-In cooperative learning activities, the input of individuals will be carefully documented so that the achievement levels for individual students can be determined.
+In cooperative learning activities, the input of individuals will be carefully documented so that the achievement levels of individual students can be determined.